emperorofmars/stf-unity/readme.md

 Unfortunately, such a format does not exist.

-`fbx` is the next best thing, being most widely supported and able to store the most of my models.
+`fbx` is the next best thing, being the most widely supported and able to store the most of my models.
-However, it is not extensible, proprietary, undocumented, and many open source implementations unfortunately faulty.
+However, it is proprietary, undocumented, not extensible and many open source implementations unfortunately faulty.
 Blender for example won't export animation curves, baking animations instead and making them useless for further editing.
 The paid [Better Fbx Importer & Exporter](https://blendermarket.com/products/better-fbx-importer--exporter) addon for Blender does the job.

 `glTF 2.0` is not an interchange format at all and not made for this purpose.
 For some reason, many in the '*open source gamedev sphere*' believe it is, and I fell victim to this mis-believe as well.
-GLTF would be comically bad as an interchange format, and due to my mis-believe, previously this readme even called STF a 'glTF-done-right' format. glTF is concerned with being efficiently loaded into a GPU, I need a format that is concerned with being loaded into an authoring tool like Blender or various game-engines.
+GLTF does not work as an interchange format, and due to my mis-believe, previously this readme even called STF a 'glTF-done-right' format. glTF is concerned with being efficiently loaded into a GPU, I need a format that is concerned with being loaded into an authoring tool like Blender or various game-engines.

-My core requirements for an extensible 3d interchange format are:
+**My core requirements for an open extensible 3d interchange format are:**
-* Open Source
 * Extensions must be hot loadable and trivial to implement, enabling rapid prototyping of extensions.
 * Between import and export, the file can only change if the author does so explicitly.
 If an extension is not supported, it and all of its dependencies must be preserved and reexported, unless manually removed by the author.
 This is as trivial as storing the extensions JSON in a text field.
 * Everything must be addressed by a unique ID.
 This makes third party addons for a base model more robust.